Marquez607/C_Programming_Reference/README.md

 ## More Robust Reference Material

-Developer Insider has a nice C programming reference page that goes further into detail about C's features than what I will go into here.\
+Developer Insider has a nice C programming reference page that goes further into detail about C's features than I will go into here.\
 Website: https://developerinsider.co/c-and-cpp-insider/

 The Developer Insider GitHub hosts many additional C example programs.  \